Wednesday of Week 6 of Easter – First Reading

 Paul chose as his topic the knowledge of God, a theme very popular in the propaganda of contemporary Hellenistic Judaism.
 The pagans are accused of not knowing God, the proof being that they worship idols.
 This ignorance, Paul tells them, is culpable, since all are capable of knowing God as creator and controller of the cosmos.

-Nevertheless, Paul’s address is in a totally different style from what he had been giving up to this.
+Nevertheless, Paul’s address is in a totally different style from what he had been giving up to this time.
 He makes no explicit mention of the Scriptures; he does not even mention the name of Jesus.
-He speaks of the Greeks as “scrupulously religious”, although the word he used could also mean “superstitious”, depending on the context.
+He speaks of the Greeks as “extremely spiritual”, although the word he used could also mean “superstitious”, depending on the context.
 Paul’s meaning will emerge as he speaks.
 In the context, it is clear that Paul wanted to be complimentary in order to get a hearing.

 Paul uses the practice for his own ends and also turns back the charge of preaching about ‘outlandish’ gods which people had never heard of.
 And he goes on to spell out for them just who this ‘unknown’ God really is.